Unexpected Items. A book of 12 fun and challenging alto saxophone solos ranging in difficulty from grades 5 to 8.

 Since then he qualified as a classroom music teacher and taught music, music technology and maths to pupils of all ages, including adults, in London, Cambridgeshire and Kuwait.
 During this time he began his career as a London musician writing for and performing with progressive jazz orchestra LJC, culminating in their 2007 Album Dark Humour featuring two examples of Ben's compositions and arrangements.

 Ben has since worked as house saxophonist aboard P&O Cruises ship MV Oriana in 2010, and as Arranger and Musical Director on Joe Francis's 2011 album "Where Do I Go From Here?".

 He formed his band Platonic Curry in January 2011 as a more direct outlet for his work as a composer, saxophonist, improviser and bandleader through which he is claiming his place in the London Jazz scene.
 Ben has also performed in many musical theatre productions on Saxophone, Bassoon and Clarinet, including well known shows such as 42nd St, Sweeney Todd, West Side Story and Sweet Charity.

 Here in these video clips Ben is playing with the Hot Orange Big Band:

-If you can't spot Ben by his instruments or QPR shirt, his tendency to go barefoot more often than not and certainly more often than most is a bit of a giveaway.
+If you can't spot Ben by his instruments or QPR shirt, his bare feet are a bit of a giveaway.
 Yes he's a bit weird like that, but harmless.
 Honest!